Nashville-Area Schools Offering EMT Programs

 EMT Training Course

-This program offers two regular evening class formats which take 9.5 months to complete.
-An accelerated Friday and Saturday format allows students to complete the program in six months.
-Students who successfully complete the program are qualified to take the Tennessee licensing test.
+This program offers two courses: an EMT and an advanced EMT course.
+The entire program takes 7.5 months to complete.
+Classes are taken Monday and Wednesday evenings.
+Students who successfully complete the program are qualified to take the national licensing test.
 Because this is a non-credit course, students apply to the program without applying to the college; however, this also disqualifies students from receiving traditional types of financial aid.

 Columbia State Community College